unsloppy

 If you want a full draft, the generator is the wrong tool.
 It is a concept engine, not a writing engine.
 What it produces is a launch pad — a structured idea you carry into Unsloppy's writing studio, or into whatever editor you prefer, and actually build.
 Some writers use it to break through the first five minutes of a writing session.
 Others use it to generate ten concepts and then pick the one that makes them lean forward.

-There is also a short story subcategory specifically for writers who want compact ideas — premises built to land in 1,000 to 3,000 words, where there is no room for subplot and the opening scene has to do a lot of work immediately.
+There is also a short story subcategory specifically for writers who want compact ideas — premises built to land in 1,000 to 3,000 words, where there is no room for subplot and the opening scene has to carry the weight of an entire act.
 The placeholder examples for that subcategory tend to be situations rather than characters, which is usually the right call for short fiction.

 How to write a brief that produces useful output